afarturc/LabSeq/README.md

 The memoization combined with a divide-and-conquer approach proved to be highly efficient.
 For instance, when dealing with values such as n = 10000, the calculation time was less than one second.

 ![Labseq for n = 100000](/Images/labseq100000.png)

+The code analysis also showcases good code coverage for the main service, with zero bugs and code smells detected, since everything was fixed during development.

 ## How to run